Vought F4U Corsair: Variants

 The Royal Navy's Fleet Air Arm received 95 Vought F4U-1s.
 These were all early "birdcage" Corsairs.
 Vought also built a single F4U-1 two-seat trainer; the Navy showed no interest.

 F4U-1A (called Corsair Mk II by the Fleet Air Arm):

-Mid-to-late production Corsairs incorporated a new, taller, wider canopy with only two frames — very close to what the Malcolm hood did for British fighter aircraft — along with a simplified windscreen; the new canopy design allowed the semi-elliptical turtledeck "flank" windows to be omitted.
+Mid-to-late production Corsairs incorporated a new, taller, wider canopy with only two frames — very close to the Malcolm hood fitted on some British fighter aircraft — along with a simplified windscreen; the new canopy design allowed the semi-elliptical turtledeck "flank" windows to be omitted.
 The designation F4U-1A to differentiate these Corsairs from earlier "birdcage" variants was allowed to be used internally by manufacturers.
 The pilot's seat was raised 7 in which, combined with the new canopy and a 6 in lengthening of the tailwheel strut, allowed the pilot better visibility over the long nose.
 In addition to these changes, the bombing window under the cockpit was omitted.
 These Corsairs introduced a 6 in-long stall strip just outboard of the gun ports on the right wing leading edge and improved undercarriage oleo struts which eliminated bouncing on landing, making these the first truly "carrier capable" F4Us.

 Three hundred and sixty F4U-1As were delivered to the Fleet Air Arm.
 In British service, they were modified with "clipped" wings (8 in was cut off each wingtip) for use on British aircraft carriers, although the Royal Navy had been successfully operating the Corsair Mk I since 1 June 1943 when 1830 Naval Air Squadron was commissioned and assigned to HMS Illustrious.
 F4U-1s in many USMC squadrons had their arrester hooks removed.
 Additionally, an experimental R-2800-8W engine with water injection was fitted on one of the late F4U-1As.
 After satisfactory results, many F4U-1As were fitted with the new powerplant.
 The aircraft carried 237 USgal in the main fuel tank, located in front of the cockpit, as well as an unarmored, non-self-sealing 62 USgal fuel tank in each wing.
 This version of the Corsair was the first to be able to carry a drop tank under the center-section.
 With drop tanks fitted, the fighter had a maximum ferry range of just over 1500 mi.